SuadeLabs/fire/documentation/properties/type.md

 MAS Notice 610 and Notice 1003 refers to **suspense** accounts as all outstanding unreconciled amounts that are kept in suspense.

 [suspense]: https://www.investopedia.com/terms/s/suspenseaccount.asp

+### prepayments
+A prepaid expense is an expenditure paid for in one accounting period, but for which the underlying asset will not be consumed until a future period. https://www.accountingtools.com/articles/prepaid-expenses-accounting

 ### provision
 IAS 37.10 defines a **provision** as: